Autumn Skin Guide

 Do think about faking it

 Summer a tan a distant memory?
-Then fake it with Nickel Le Grand Bluff Self Tanner which contains the tanning agent DHA to will give you a natural-looking colour throughout the Autumn.
+Then fake it with St. Tropez Gradual Tan Everyday which will give you a natural-looking colour throughout the Autumn.
 For the best results, always exfoliate skin with a good face scrub first to ensure even coverage.

 Don’t neglect your beard